equinor/ops-actions/CONTRIBUTING.md

       - Ensure commits are signed by trusted users (e.g. members of trusted organizations such as `actions`, `hashicorp`, `docker` or `Azure`).
       - Perform a static security test (e.g. using [StepSecurity Action Advisor](https://app.stepsecurity.io/action-advisor)).

+1. Ensure that the workflow has been tested to work as expected.
+GitHub Actions workflows can be hard (if not impossible) to test locally.
+At a bare minimum, a workflow should be explicitly tested in a separate repository.

 ## 🤝 Roles and responsibilities

 This section describes the various roles and responsibilities in the Ops Actions project.